17 Sources

 Copy Link

-Google has unveiled its latest artificial intelligence (AI) experiment, 'Web Guide', a feature designed to revolutionize how search results are organized and presented to users.
-This new tool, currently available as a Search Labs experiment, leverages a custom version of Google's Gemini AI model to intelligently categorize and group search results 1.
+Google has unveiled a new AI-driven feature called 'Web Guide' that aims to revolutionize how search results are organized and presented to users.
+This experimental tool, powered by a custom version of Google's Gemini AI, is designed to intelligently categorize and group web links in response to user queries 1.

 Source: Ars Technica